MorisNotari/cordova-filechooser/README.md

 - Made the original plugin compatibile with Android 5.x (Lollipop)
 - Changed the API name from "open" to "pick"

+TODO: test the plugin on previous versions of Android (3.x up)

 ---

 Cordova FileChooser Plugin